Table of Contents

 Endoscopic retrograde cholangiopancreatography (ERCP)

-ERCP is used in patients with common bile duct stones and not in simple biliary colic cases.
-ERCP is both diagnostic and interventional where the stones can be extracted from the common bile duct.
+ERCP is often used in patients with common bile duct stones.
+It is both diagnostic and interventional where the stones can be extracted from the common bile duct.

 Treatment Options for Gallstones